-Healthcare in the United States can be very expensive.
-Without insurance, Healthcare.gov estimates an accident leading to a broken leg can cost up to $7,500 to fix, and an average three-day hospital stay can reach up to $30,000.
+Healthcare in the United States can be expensive.
+Without insurance, an accident leading to a broken leg1 can cost up to $7,500 to fix, and an average three-day hospital stay can be as much as $30,000.

 But simply having health insurance doesn’t solve everything.
-There are always services and procedures your health insurance plan may not cover, which can leave you with costly medical bills—especially if you have a chronic condition.
+There are always services and procedures your plan may not cover, which can leave you with costly medical bills—especially if you have a chronic condition.

-In this blog, we’ll go over what health insurance does and doesn’t cover, why a health plan might not pay, and how to supplement a group health plan to cover excluded services.
+In this blog, we’ll go over what health insurance does and doesn’t cover, why a health plan might not pay, and how your employer can supplement your health plan to cover excluded services.

 What does health insurance cover?

-Before the Affordable Care Act, health insurance providers on the individual market often excluded certain types of coverage from their plans.
-Benefits offered could vary drastically from plan to plan, leaving consumers not knowing what to expect when switching from one policy to another.
+Before the federal government implemented the Affordable Care Act (ACA), health insurance providers on the individual market could exclude certain services from being covered by their medical plans.
+Benefits could vary from plan to plan, leaving consumers unclear on what to expect when switching from one policy to another.
 Employer-sponsored group health insurance plan coverage also differed by policy and employer.

-When you reach your annual out-of-pocket limit for these essential health benefits, your plan will cover 100% of their cost.
-Annual or lifetime maximums on the amount of money the insurer will pay for the services covered by the essential health benefits on a lifetime—and in many cases, annual—basis.
+When you reach your annual out-of-pocket limit for essential health benefits your plan covers, your insurer will cover 100% of their cost.
+Additionally, insurers aren’t allowed to restrict the amount they’ll pay for essential health benefits on a lifetime—and in many cases, annual—basis.

 If you participate in the government program Medicare, your coverage has two main parts.
-Medicare Part A generally pays your hospital inpatient costs, while Medicare Part B helps pay for doctor visits, preventive services, lab tests, medical supplies, and more.
+Medicare Part A generally pays your hospital inpatient costs, while Medicare Part B helps pay for doctor visits, preventive services, laboratory services, medical supplies, and more.
 There are also other supplemental Medicare plans, like Parts C and D, that you can choose to enroll in.

 What doesn’t health insurance cover?

 While your health policy will cover many healthcare needs, there’s no rule that a health plan must cover every service.